History of Bolivia (1809–1920): Political instability and economic decline, 1839–1879

-For the next 40 years Bolivia was characterized by a chaotic political situation and a declining economy.
+For the next 40 years, Bolivia was characterized by a chaotic political situation and a declining economy.
 The country relied on taxes paid by the Indians as its main source of income.
 Although some of the government's leaders during this period tried to reform the country, most fit the description of caudillos bárbaros (barbaric caudillos), a term used by Bolivian writer Alcides Arguedas for inept and corrupt rulers.

-Santa Cruz was succeeded in June 1839 by General José Miguel de Velasco Franco (1828, 1829, 1839–41 and 1848), who tried to control the political intrigues and maneuvering between the supporters and opponents of Santa Cruz.
+Santa Cruz was succeeded in June 1839 by General José Miguel de Velasco Franco (1828, 1829, 1839–41, and 1848), who tried to control the political intrigues and maneuvering between the supporters and opponents of Santa Cruz.
 After failing to repel yet another invasion by Gamarra, Velasco was overthrown.
-Gamarra was killed in November 1841 near La Paz in the Battle of Ingavi, after the victory, Bolivia invaded Perú, several fronts of struggle were opened in the Peruvian south.
+Gamarra was killed in November 1841 near La Paz in the Battle of Ingavi; after the victory, Bolivia invaded Perú, and several fronts of struggle were opened in the Peruvian south.